muhammad-adil86/Data-Analytics-Portfolio-Projects/SQL/COVID-19 Data Exploration/README.md

 ## Conclusion

 The data exploration carried out in this project provides insights on how the COVID-19 pandemic has affected different countries and continents and how the rate of vaccinations has affected the population.
 It allows us to see the relationships between different variables and gain a better understanding of the impact of the pandemic.

+The post-processed dataset is then further visulaized using Tableau dashboards in our other project - https://github.com/muhammad-adil86/Data-Analytics-Portfolio-Projects/tree/main/Tableau/COVID-19%20Data%20Visualizations.